VovanS22/domain-driven-hexagon/README.md

 5Code examples are written using [NodeJS](https://nodejs.org/en/), [TypeScript](https://www.typescriptlang.org/), [NestJS](https://docs.nestjs.com/) framework and [Slonik](https://github.com/gajus/slonik) for the database access.

-Patterns and principles presented here are **framework/language agnostic**.
+6Patterns and principles presented here are **framework/language agnostic**.
 Therefore, the above technologies can be easily replaced with any alternative.
 No matter what language or framework is used, any application can benefit from principles described below.

 **Note**: code examples are adapted to TypeScript and frameworks mentioned above. <br/>
 (Implementations in other languages will look differently)